minhio/devpod-provider-multipass/README.md

 ## Customize the Multipass Instance

-This provides has the seguent options
+This provider has the following options

 | NAME                | REQUIRED | DESCRIPTION                                                     | DEFAULT   |
 |---------------------|----------|-----------------------------------------------------------------|-----------|